-Before Brexit debate, Britain's May suffers damaging blow
+As Brexit debate starts, UK's May suffers damaging setbacks

 Bank of England Governor Mark Carney denied accusations of scaremongering after the bank said last week that, under a worst-case Brexit, Britain could suffer greater damage to its economy than during the financial crisis of 2008.

-Defeat for May could make it more likely that Britain will hold a second referendum on exiting the EU - which would almost certainly require it at least to defer its departure - three years after voting narrowly to leave.
+Defeat for May could also make it more likely that Britain will hold a second referendum on exiting the EU - which would almost certainly require it at least to defer its departure - three years after voting narrowly to leave.

-The vote against the government over contempt proceedings, won by 311 against 293, suggests that opposition to her plan is widespread.
+The vote against the government over contempt proceedings, won by 311 against 293, was a smaller margin than some had predicted.

+But the government lost the later vote on handing parliament more power by a bigger margin, 321 votes to 299, a move some Brexit campaigners said held little weight as it would not bind the government to take any proposed action.

 May, 62, has toured Britain, spent hours being grilled in parliament and invited lawmakers to her Downing Street residence to try to win over her many critics.